WhimsicalWill/AccessibleRL/A3C/README.md

 # Conceptual Overview

-Asynchronous Advantage Actor Critic (A3C) is an on-policy method that overcomes many of the shortcomings of on-policy methods by collecting data from many processes in parallel.
+Asynchronous Advantage Actor Critic (A3C) is an on-policy method that overcomes many of the shortcomings of on-policy methods by collecting data from many processes asynchronously.
+A large problem for RL is that data is highly correlated, so collecting unique experiences from many parallel environments helps mitigate this concern.

 This implementation operates on environments with discrete action spaces, so it can be effectively thought of as a distributed version of Deep Q-Network (DQN).

-It maintains a centralized policy and has a set amount of agents collecting data with their own local policy.
+A3C maintains a centralized policy and has a set amount of agents collecting data with their own local policy.
 After a given amount of time steps, the gradients of the local policy are calculated and sent back to the centralized policy to update it.
 Then, the local policy grabs a copy of the new centralized policy, effectively syncing with the  updates of the other local policies.

 Instead of collecting transitions, the agent stores `rewards`, `values` and `log_probs` in a replay buffer.